allebone/help.omni.af.mil/docs/PEX/Training.md

 7. Click Assign Instructors to Students.

-8. When the dialog opens, check the desired Enrol ed Students.
+8. When the dialog opens, check the desired Enrolled Students.

 9. Select the Primary Instructor, Secondary Instructor, and Continuity Instructors.

 10. Click OK.

-11. To view and edit the assigned instructors, click the View/Edit link to the right of each Enrol ed Student’s name.
+11. To view and edit the assigned instructors, click the View/Edit link to the right of each Enrolled Student’s name.

 Assign a planned instructor to a BOI